ece382n-sec/ece382n-sec.github.io/index.md

 ## Other Course Policies
-Students are expected to adhere to the [Standards of Conduct](https://deanofstudents.utexas.edu/conduct/standardsofconduct.php).
-Please do not cheat, it is not worth it.
+The university provides a Canvas [page](https://utexas.instructure.com/courses/1377522) with policies and resources relevant to all courses.
+You can refer to it as you navigate your time at UT.
 This course also has the following additional policies.

 ### Use of AI Tools
 Generative AI tools such as ChatGPT and Claude have become widespread.
 Hype aside, these tools are indeed transforming the way we retrieve and process information.
 It is therefore crucial to learn how to effectively use these tools in our research---while maintaining academic integrity and avoiding intellectual dishonesty.
-The general policy for this course regarding the use of AI tools is that **it is acceptable to retrieve and process information, but not to create original content**.
+The general policy for this course regarding the use of AI tools is that **it is acceptable to retrieve and process retrieved information, but not to create original content**.
 Here are some examples (though not an exhaustive list):

 #### Allowed
 <ul>
-<li class="allowed">Find related work</li>
+<li class="allowed">Find and summarize related work</li>
-<li class="allowed">Clarify a confusing concept (but please be aware of hallucinations)</li>
+<li class="allowed">Clarify a confusing concept (but please be aware of hallucination/fabrication)</li>
 <li class="allowed">Proof read your draft for grammar errors</li>
 </ul>

 #### Prohibited
 <ul>
-<li class="blocked">Complete mini quizzes or write paper reviews</li>
+<li class="blocked">Upload the course reading and questions to AI tools to complete mini quizzes or write paper reviews</li>
-<li class="blocked">Write the project proposal, checkpoint reports, and the final report</li>
+<li class="blocked">Ask AI tools to write the project proposal, checkpoint reports, and the final report</li>
-<li class="blocked">"Vide code" the lab</li>
 </ul>

 Confirmed violations can result in receiving an "F" for this course.